Kaoru Nashiro

 Presentations:

-emotional vs. non-emotional reversal learning.
-Poster presented at the
+neural activity during emotional vs. non-emotional reversal learning.
+Poster

-emotional vs. non-emotional reversal learning.
-Paper presented at Bay
+activity during emotional vs. non-emotional reversal learning.
+Paper presented

 Nashiro, K., Nga, L., & Mather, M. (2011, April).
 Differential neural activity during